 There are plenty of reasons why NordVPN is the VPN service by which others are measured.

 It may have an odd name that has many people searching for “north vpn” (or even “noord vpn”), but NordVPN is the virtual private network (VPN) yardstick by which all others are measured.
-NordVPN effortlessly combines top-tier security, a no-log policy for enhanced privacy, and extended features with user-friendly apps.
+NordVPN effortlessly combines top-tier security and privacy with user-friendly apps.

 When comparing VPNs, you’re ultimately starting with either NordVPN or its close competitor ExpressVPN, both of which make regular appearances on best VPN lists (including ours).
 While it’s not the cheapest service around and doesn’t have a real free trial, NordVPN does have a 30-day money-back guarantee if you want to try before you buy.

-As is the trend with VPN services, NordVPN is most expensive with its US$11.99 monthly fee.
+As is the trend with VPN services, NordVPN is most expensive if you pay monthly (at $12.99 per month).
 NordVPN really wants you to buy the annual or biennial options, both of which offer better ongoing monthly value, but you need to pay the full cost upfront.
-It’s US$67.35 per year or US$80.73 for two years.
+It’s US$59.88 per year or US$102.33 for two years.

 We do like that NordVPN accepts a range of payment options: from typical ones like major credit cards and PayPal to Google Pay, Apple Pay and even cryptocurrencies.
 Unfortunately, there’s no true free version of NordVPN.
 Instead, you have to pay for either a month, year or two-year period upfront, then cancel within 30 days to get your money back if it’s not for you.

 NordVPN is a VPN service that gives you access to 5,700+ servers, across 60 countries and in 83 locations.
 While the server count is great and thousands above some of Nord’s closest competitors, the country and location counts are comparatively low.